andres-rod-g/andres-rod-g/README.md

 - Axios
 - Framer Motion
 - Serverless APIs
+- NextJS 13
+- Oak (Deno BackEnd Framework)
+- Zustand
+- Unity AR/VR

 ## Contact Information

-- 💞️ I’m looking to collaborate on any inspiring proyect
+- 💪🏻 I’m looking to collaborate on any inspiring proyect
 - 📫 Want to reach me?
-Talk to me in Twitter! [@_Andres_Rod](https://twitter.com/_Andres_Rod) / Or in [LinkedIn](https://www.linkedin.com/in/andres-felipe-rodr%C3%ADguez-gallego-9055131b0/)
+Talk to me in Twitter! [@_Andres_Rod](https://twitter.com/_andres_rodr) / Or in [LinkedIn](https://www.linkedin.com/in/andres-felipe-rodr%C3%ADguez-gallego-9055131b0/)

 <!---
 andres-rod-g/andres-rod-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.